saurabh1088/notes/iOS/QnA/QnA1.md

 UIViewController in UIKit is responsible for managing view hierarchy for the app.

 UIViewController is subclassed and inherited viewcontrollers are created to manage an app's view hierarchies.
 One doesn't need to create instances of UIViewController directly.

-As UIViewController inherits from
+As UIViewController inherits from UIResponder, hence it's also a responder object and is part of responder chain.

 ### Responsibilities of UIViewController